electrovir/core-component-guidelines/README.md

 -   The component should be responsive and open to different consumer styling.
 -   The component should properly separate responsibilities between CSS, HTML, and JS.
--   The component shouldn't need to be modified to fit every use case.

 # How to Accomplish the Key Principles